liy1shu/short-video-streaming/README.md

   0.97
   0.01
   0.85
+  0.01
+  0.10
   ```

-  This means that the user leaves at the very start (0.01%) when watching three of the five videos.
+  This means that the user leaves at the very start (0.01%) when watching four of the seven videos.

 The video data structure may seem confusing at first, we provide a detailed illustration below: